-- Impersonate a reputable organization, like your bank, a social media site you use, or your workplace.
+- Impersonate a reputable organisation, such as your bank, a social media site you use or your workplace.

-- Impersonate someone you know, like a family member, friend, or coworker.
+- Impersonate someone you know, such as a family member, friend or coworker.

-- Look exactly like a message from an organization or person you trust.
+- Look exactly like a message from an organisation or person you trust.